Facilities > VLA > Data Processing > Pipeline > VLA Imaging Pipeline 2024.1.0.8; CASA version 6.6.1

 General Description

-A VLA imaging pipeline is available for VLA continuum data using the aggregate bandwidth available in an observation.
-This imaging pipeline is built on the foundation provided by the ALMA imaging pipeline, but is optimized to support the VLA.
-The current imaging pipeline parameters may not be optimal for all datasets, but will be applicable for all the bands supported by the Science Ready Data Products processing.
-The imaging pipeline is still in an early state and problems may occur beyond the current list of known issues.
-Some current features and limitations are as follows:
+An imaging pipeline is available for VLA continuum and spectral line data.
+This imaging pipeline is built on the foundation provided by the ALMA imaging pipeline, but has been tailored to also support the VLA.
+The imaging pipeline parameters may not be optimal for all datasets, but is expected to operate successfully on all the bands supported by the Science Ready Data Products processing.
+The spectral line imaging pipeline is still in an early state and problems may occur beyond the current list of known issues.
+Some current features are as follows:

 • A single aggregate (all spws and bandwidth combined) continuum image is produced per observed band, per target present in the input data.